tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 We see more than ever, but feel less grounded.

-We talk more, react more, know more, scroll more, compare more, but somehow the world can still feel thinner than before.

 Sometimes it feels like life is happening slightly behind glass.
 You are there.
 You know you are there.

-You can feel the chair.
-You can hear the voice.
-You know what city you are in.
-You know what meeting you are attending.
-You know what face you are supposed to make.
+You know what face to make and what sentence to say.
 But some part of you feels half a step behind the scene.

 Not sad exactly.